Our Best 5-Star Hotel Hacks

 You don’t need a travel-based credit card to reap savings from credit card points at resorts.
 While cards like the American Express Platinum Card and Chase Sapphire Reserve have earned legendary status with frequent fliers thanks to lounge access and points multipliers on rental cars and airline tickets, these premium credits cards aren’t the only ones accumulating points that can be redeemed for rooms at resorts.

-The American Express Gold Card earns 3X points on grocery and dining purchases —just a tad under its big brother’s 4X points on travel purchases.
+The American Express Gold Card earns 3X points on grocery, travel and dining purchases.
 Chase’s Sapphire Preferred Card earns 2X points on travel and dining.
 Both offer more relaxed credit requirements as well as access to online travel portals where points can be used to book resorts year-round.
 Purchasing meals and groceries with a card accumulating points can often pay for most or all of your stay at many properties.

 3. Split a Private Villa

-On the island paradise of St. Barth’s, Le Barthelemy Hotel & Spa offers up chic, mountaintop digs like the one above for $3,200 per week.
-That’s still a lot for most people to swallow, but with multiple bedrooms and room for two couples, the week runs a more respectable $250 per couple per night, including transfer to and from the airport.
-That’s not bad for your own private slice of perfection complete with a glamorous, faux rhinoceros.
+On the island paradise of St. Barth’s, Le Barthelemy Hotel & Spa offers up chic, mountaintop digs like the one above for lavish weekly rates of $5,000 and up.
+That’s still a lot for most people to swallow, but with multiple bedrooms and room for more people, that cost can be divided when multiple friends share the space.

 Private villas are not limited to exclusive Caribbean islands, though.
-Just outside of Scottsdale, Arizona, the spa oasis of Sanctuary Camelback Mountain Resort & Spa hosts villas that feature game rooms, private pools, rugged mountain views and a $250 resort credit per stay.
+Just outside of Scottsdale, Arizona, the spa oasis of Sanctuary Camelback Mountain Resort & Spa hosts villas that feature game rooms, private pools and rugged mountain views.

 4. Be Flexible